 @Column

-Properties that need be persisted to the database will need @Column annotation unless the property is already annotated with one of the other annotations (@Id, @Version, @CreatedOn @CreatedBy @UpdatedOn @UpdatedBy). @Column can be used with the other annotations to map to a different column name.
+Properties that need be persisted to the database will need @Column annotation unless the property is already annotated with one of the other annotations (@Id, @Version, @CreatedOn @CreatedBy @UpdatedOn @UpdatedBy). @Column can be used along with the other annotations to map a property to a non-default column name.
+The default column name is camel case property name converted to underscore case name (e.g., property 'lastName' maps to column 'last_name' by default).

 @Column